How Effective are Large Language Models in Generating Software Specifications?: Study setup

 \subsubsection{Post-Processing of LLM Output}

-For \jdata, LLM-generated completions may be semantically correct, albeit not identical to the annotations provided in the dataset.
-Fig.~\ref{fig:equiv} illustrates an example of a \jdata data point, including the function signature, Javadoc comment, annotated specification (in yellow), and the specification generated by LLM (in blue).
-The annotated and generated specifications convey the same requirement that the variable \texttt{array} must be non-empty.
-An automatic script that checks for a perfect match would label it as incorrect.
-Such equivalent but syntactically different specifications frequently occur in LLM results and pose a challenge for automatic assessment, especially when domain-specific knowledge is needed (e.g., the length of an array is non-negative).
-Therefore, we manually inspect the generated completions for \jdata that deviate from the annotation and report both raw accuracy automatically calculated by the script and the final accuracy after manual correction.
-Here, two of the authors conducted the manual correction independently, and resolve any disagreements with a third author.
+For \jdata, LLM completions can be semantically correct but not identical to the annotated specifications.
+Fig.~\ref{fig:equiv} shows an example where both annotated (highlighted in yellow) and LLM-generated specifications (blue) convey the same condition but differ syntactically.
+Such equivalent but syntactically different specifications frequently occur in LLM results and makes automatic assessment challenging, especially when domain-specific knowledge is needed (e.g., array length is non-negative).
+Therefore, we manually inspect the generated completions for \jdata and report both the raw accuracy of perfect match and final accuracy after manual corrections.
+Two authors conducted independent reviews, resolving disagreements with a third.

+Note that since \jdoctor uses a pattern-based method, it does not require such post-processing as the output format is constrained by heuristics.
+For \ddata and \cdata, we use perfect match, as post-processing is unnecessary for \ddata (orderless specifications) and \cdata (deterministic outputs).